HelloWorld-1017/HelloWorld-1017.github.io/_drafts/2023-10-07-MVN-test/1-runs/note-runs.md

+---
+layout: single
+title: "xx"
+date: 2023-10-xx xx:xx:xx +0800
+categories:
+ - Mathematics
+tags:
+ - Probability Theory and Mathematical Statistics
-Hypothesis Test
+ - Hypothesis Test
+---

 # Introduction

-The notion of "run" is fundamental in Wald-Wolfowitz test.
+The notion of "run" is fundamental in Wald-Wolfowitz Runs Test.
+The NCSS statistical software [[1]](#ref) provides a detailed documentation [[2]](#ref) (BTW, maybe the most detailed one I could found on the Internet) to explain what is “run” and related hypothesis tests.
+So, in this blog, I want to

 <br>